People’s Emergency Briefing – film show

 “This film isn’t designed to sow fear.
 It’s about hope.
 It’s about knowledge as power.
 The opportunity for grown-up conversations.
 So our political leaders can no longer pretend it’s business as usual, bow to industry lobbyists and kick the can on decisions that affect our very survival through this decade and beyond.” – Sarah Daly

-The National Emergency Campaign
+The National Emergency Campaign – what we’re trying to achieve

 The aim is to build an irresistible call for the Government to stage a national televised briefing